leeweiming3/tp/docs/UserGuide.md

 Format: `status INDEX STATUS`

+* The status update to an application of a job will fail under this condition:
+  * The status of the application to change to is `OFFERED`, and the number of `OFFERED` applications to the job is already equal to the number of vacancies of the job.

 *Example 1* : `status 24 IN_PROGRESS`

 This command changes the status of the application with index 24 to `IN_PROGRESS`.